My rating: 4 of 5 stars

 Every age has its own outlook.
 It is specially good at seeing certain truths and specially liable to make certain mistakes.
 We all, therefore, need the books that will correct the characteristic mistakes of our own period.
 And that means the old books.
 All contemporary writers share to some extent the contemporary outlook — even those, like myself, who seem most opposed to it.
 Nothing strikes me more when I read the controversies of past ages than the fact that both sides were usually assuming without question a good deal which we should now absolutely deny.
 They thought that they were as completely opposed as two sides could be, but in fact they were all the time secretly united — united with each other and against earlier and later ages — by a great mass of common assumptions. […] The only palliative is to keep the clean sea breeze of the centuries blowing through our minds, and this can be done only by reading old books.
 Not, of course, that there is any magic about the past.
 People were no cleverer then than they are now; they made as many mistakes as we.
 But not the same mistakes.

 I think the most commonly-shared assumption among readers, writers, and critics of our time is that fiction exists primarily to provoke emotion through empathy.
 Whether this takes the form of popular YA fiction’s open sentimentality or the theoretical manifestoes in favor of affectively authentic autofiction or autocriticism in writers like David Shields, Karl Ove Knausgaard, or Maggie Nelson, we are all apparently looking for strong feeling in our fictions, feeling that has the power to bridge the social chasms that exist between classes, races, and genders or just the ontological chasm that exists between any two distinct selves.
-(I don’t exempt myself from this diagnosis, by the way; if do you read my Portraits and Ashes—and I wish you would!—you might well shed a tear or three.)

 In this emotionalism, we are akin to the Victorian realists and sentimentalists at whom writers like Crane took aim, whether they deployed aestheticism (with its Platonist underpinning, its quest for the metaphysical beauty within and behind all mere phenomena) or naturalism (with its ruthless Darwinian materialism scorning the metaphysical).
 For these reasons, we might use Maggie as a corrective, not despite but because it offends our own sensibilities.